petergardfjall/dotfiles/cheat/sheets/git.cheat.md

     # rewrite the rest of the commits on top of the new one
     git rebase --continue

+To split a commit far back on the current branch into several:

+    git rebase -i master
+    # opens rebase editor: select 'e' for commit to be split in two
+    # unstage the commit
+    git reset HEAD~1
+    # add some changes to one commit
+    git add -p ; git commit -m "split commit 1"
+    # add remaining changes to another commit
+    git add -p ; git commit -m "split commit 2"
+    # rebase the rest on top of those commits
+    git rebase --continue

 ## Undo an already pushed commit
 Reverts a given commit by adding a new "anti-commit" to the commit history.